KarolynW/GPT-4-Snake-AI/README.md

 * train_agent.py: This script trains a Snake-playing agent using the PPO reinforcement learning algorithm from the Stable Baselines3 library.
 * test_agent.py: This script allows you to watch the trained agent play the Snake game and records its performance in a CSV file.

+## Requirements

+- Python 3.7
+You MUST use this version of python due to some of the packages.

 ## Installation

 Clone the repository: